dansl/Steamy-Handheld-PC/README.md

 	options snd_hda_intel power_save=0 power_save_controller=N
 	```
 - Press Ctrl + x, press y, press enter to save and finish.

+### Bottom Screen Fix
+- In KDE settings > Touchscreen, change Device to "Goodix", then change Target Display to "AYALCD_QHD".
+- In KDE settings > Display, rotate the AYALCD_QHD 90 degrees, and adjust both screens Scale to your preference.

 ### Game Not Loading Fix:
 - If a game in Steam is not loading properly.
 Try adding this line to the games "Launch Options".